-Mortality Table (for pre-retirement mortality), with mortality improvements projected to all future years after 2000 using Scale BB.
+Mortality Table (for pre-retirement mortality), and the RP-2000 Mortality Table for Annuitants (for post-retirement mortality), with mortality improvements projected to all future years after 2000 using Scale BB.
 For males, the base mortality rates include a 90% blue collar adjustment and a 10% white collar adjustment.
-For females, the base mortality rates include a 100% while collar adjustment.
-These are the same rates currently in use for Special Risk Class members of the Florida Retirement System (FRS), as mandated by
+For females, the base mortality rates include a 100% white collar adjustment.
+These are the same rates used for Special Risk Class members in the July 1, 2018 actuarial valuation of the Florida Retirement System (fRS), Florida Statutes Chapter 112.63(1)(f) mandates the use of the mortality tables used in either of the two most recently published actuarial valuation reports of FRS.

-Chapter 112.63, Florida Statutes.

-Notes See Discussion of Valuation Results in the
+See Discussion of Valuation Results in the

-October 1, 2018 Actuarial Valuation Report.
+October 1, 2019 Actuarial Valuation Report.